 Sure, the screenshot comparison tools on our list address things like anti-aliasing and rendering artifacts.
 Blink-diff’s perceptual comparison is another example of how image comparison tools tackle the some of typical challenges of UI testing.

-So wouldn’t it be super-nice if a visual testing tool could minimize this overhead?
+The problem is very few teams have the man-hours to address all of these issue with hand-written tests.
+So wouldn’t it be nice if a visual testing tool could minimize this overhead?

 As a matter of fact, there are visual testing platforms that offer a smarter way for handling the everyday challenges of UI testing.
 Actually, I am working with a team that’s building an integrated visual testing platform of this kind.
 Let’s see what it can offer.